jianmin-chen/hackcraft/README.md

 Written in JavaScript and Zig 0.13.
 Features:

-* Add and remove blocks
+* Add and remove many different kinds of blocks, and add your own with a texture atlas.
 * Textures
 * Terrain and cloud generation
 * Lighting: block-based propagation system &larr; ambient occlusion
 * Day/light cycle
 * Server for running multiplayer games
+* Minecraft-styled UI, done entirely on the GPU along with the rest of the game.

 More about the book: